cllopes/reactathon/material/3_redux/readme.md

 It's designed to help manage large application states based off Facebook's [Flux Architecture](https://facebook.github.io/flux/)

-### The Problem is Solves
+### The Problem it Solves

-As applications grow it more and more stage must get managed.
-For smaller application individual components can manage their own state independently without any issues.
-However as the application becomes more complex the need to share state between components grows and becomes more difficult to manage.
+As applications grow, more and more stages must get managed.
+For smaller applications, individual components can manage their own state independently without any issues.
+However as the application becomes more complex, the need to share state between components grows and becomes more difficult to manage.

-If state only lives in individual components then each component would have it's own copy of the state and would need to be synced or notify other components which something changes.
+If state only lives in individual components, then each component would have its own copy of the state and would need to be synced or notify other components which something changes.
 This direct cross component communication can get quite messy.

-Facebook encourages a concept of [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html), where the state is lifted to their closest common ancestor which is responsible for holding the state as a single "source of truth" and passes it to the children Components and accepts any notification of state changes from the children.
+Facebook encourages a concept of [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html), where the state is lifted to their closest common ancestor, which is responsible for holding the state as a single "source of truth" and passes it to the children Components, and accepts any notification of state changes from the children.

 `Redux` and the `Flux Pattern` advocate for having a single source of state in your application that are injected into the views.

 ### Flux Architecture

-Without going into to deep of a dive (see [Facebook's Flux In Depth Overview](https://facebook.github.io/flux/docs/in-depth-overview.html) for more information)
+Without going into too deep of a dive (see [Facebook's Flux In Depth Overview](https://facebook.github.io/flux/docs/in-depth-overview.html) for more information)

 The Flux pattern is pattern for managing the data flow within your application.
 It enforces that all the data in the application